-- (1) The falsity of 'It will be the case that p' does not imply the truth of 'It will not be the case that p'.
+(1) The falsity of 'It will be the case that p' does not imply the truth of 'It will not be the case that p'.
 The real contradictory of 'It will be the case that p' is, of course, 'It is not the case that it will be the case that p'.
 But 'It is not the case that it will be the case that p' is not logically equivalent to 'It will not be the case that p'.
-Accordingly, 'It will be the case that p, or it will not be the case that p' is not an instance of p v $\sim p$. - (2) It will be the case that p iff p is true in all causally possible futures It will not be the case that p (it will be the case that ~p) iff p is true in no causally possible future (~p is true in all causally possible futures) It might become the case that p iff p is true in at least one causally possible future It might not become the case that p (it might become the case that ~p) iff ~p is

-It might not become the case that p (it might become the case that $\sim p$) iff $\sim p$ is true in at least one causally possible future
+Accordingly, 'It will be the case that p, or it will not be the case that p' is not an instance of $p \vee \neg p$.

+(2) It will be the case that p iff p is true in all causally possible futures

+- It will not be the case that p (it will be the case that $\sim p$) iff p is true in no causally possible future ($\sim p$ is true in all causally possible futures) - It might become the case that p iff p is true in at least one causally possible future - It might not become the case that p (it might become the case that $\sim p$) iff $\sim p$ is true in at least one causally possible future

 I will leave it open how we should formalize the notion of truth in a possible future.
 However, in order to set the stage, we will need to say something slightly more about 'causal possibility' and the relevant 'futures'.
 Clearly, the relevant 'possible futures' are intimately related to the more traditional notion of an abstract possible world (as developed by, e.g., Plantinga and Stalnaker) with which I assume familiarity; they are, in short, segments of such worlds.
 In order to obtain the class of causally possible futures at a time t, first take the class of logically or metaphysically possible worlds.
-Then narrow that class down to only those worlds that share the same past as the actual world up to t, and the same natural laws.
-The segments of these worlds after t are the causally possible futures at t.
+Then narrow that class down to only those worlds that share the same past as the actual world up to t, and the same natural laws.12 The segments of these worlds after t are the causally possible futures at t.
 What you will be left with, in short, is the set of (metaphysically and logically possible) ways things could go relative to t, consistently with the past and the laws.
 If something holds (or is true) in all such